bitExpert/disco/docs/basic/bean-config.md

 This led to introducing aliases for beans.
 Each bean can have multiple aliases and two types of aliases are possible.
-In case of collisions (same alias is used for different beans) Disco will throw an exception.
+In case of collisions (same alias is used for different beans) Techno will throw an exception.
 You're asked to avoid/resolve such conflicts.

 Simply add the `aliases` attribute to the `@Bean` annotation to define a